frippz/frippz.se/about.md

 #### Don’t bother contacting me if

 * You are a faceless mass-recruiter.
-I will not reply to you and blacklist your email.
+I will not reply to you and I will blacklist your email.
-* You want to write guest post or “collaborate”, whatever that actually means.
+* You want to write a guest post or “collaborate”, whatever that actually means.

 ### Hey, what’s a ”frippz”?